You can bring new life to the interior of your home just by adding a new coat of paint to the trim and baseboards.

 Do You Have to Remove Baseboards to Paint Them?

-Generally, baseboards are not removed for getting them painted.
+Generally, baseboards are not removed to get them painted.

 However, there are instances when it makes sense to remove the baseboard trims before painting.